 Currently, the John Brown House is closed due to restoration and renovation work.
 Phase III "Accessible to All" will provide for easy entrance to the one-time home of the abolitionist who considered all people equal, even prior to the U.S. Civil War.
 The project includes a new paved parking lot, sidewalks, an ADA ramp to the back of the house and an ADA restroom.
 We look forward to sharing the completion of this project with the community in the future.

 Funding for "Accessible to All" has been provided by the following: State of Ohio (OFCC), Summit County Landbank, OECA Foundation, Huntington-Akron Foundation, Akron Community Foundation, Mary S. and David C. Corbin Foundation, Preservation of the Abolitionist Movement Fund of the Akron Community Foundation, Society board directors, staff & volunteers and numerous community members to be featured on the Society funders page soon.

-Built circa 1830, by Benjamin O. Greene and Salmon Hoisington, it was rented by the Perkins family as the Stone House was being built.
-Colonel Simon Perkins purchased the home in late 1843 or early 1844 when John Brown and his family rented the property.
+Built circa 1830, by Benjamin O. Greene and Salmon Hoisington, it was rented by the Perkins family as the Stone House (today's Perkins Stone Mansion) was being built.
+Colonel Simon Perkins purchased the structure in early 1844 and then rented it to John Brown and his family.

 House owners after the occupancy of John Brown: